HeidiSQL/HeidiSQL/trunk/out/readme.txt

 databases and tables from an intuitive Windows® interface.

 With HeidiSQL you will also be able to
+* Manage Microsoft SQL Servers, with a reduced feature set
 * Generate nice SQL-exports
 * Synchronize tables between two databases
 * Manage user-privileges